tstephen/srp-digital/wp-content/plugins/error-log-monitor/readme.txt

 2. Dashboard widget configuration screen.

 == Changelog ==

+= 1.6.1 =
+* Fixed the "upgrade" link being broken in certain configurations.

+= 1.6 =
+* Added a colored dot showing the severity level to each error message.
+Fatal errors are red, warnings are orange, notices and strict-standards messages are grey, and custom or unrecognized messages are blue.
+* Added a new setting for email notifications: "how often to check the log for new messages".
+* Added a notice explaining how to configure WordPress to log all types of errors (including PHP notices) instead of just fatal errors and warnings.
+* Added Freemius integration.
+* Added a link to the Pro version to bottom of the widget.
+* Improved parsing of multi-line log entries.
+Now the plugin will show all of the lines as part of the same message instead of treating every line as an entirely separate error.
+* Improved stack trace formatting.
+* In Multisite, the dashboard widget now also shows up in the network admin dashboard.
+* Changed permissions so that only Super Admins can change plugin settings or clear the log file.
+Regular administrators can still see the widget.

 = 1.5.7 =
 * The widget now displays log timestamps in local time instead of UTC.